AhnafShahriarAbir/PIOT-Smart-Library/README.md

 -Raspberry Pi model 3 B/B+ may be used
 -WinSCP
 -Putty
+-Terminal
+-Webcam
 ```
 # Installing
 -Python3 https://www.python.org/downloads/
+	more python3 libraries installation please refer to the commented block

 # Running the tests
 ```